-Recovery does not begin and end with going through the detox process and completing treatment.
+Recovery does not begin and end with going through the detox program and completing treatment.
 Those in recovery from substance use disorder (SUD) must continue to put in the work to maintain their sobriety for the rest of their lives.
 This includes making any changes necessary to their life in order to prevent relapse.
 The framework that long-lasting recovery is based upon can be referred to as the four pillars of recovery.
 While different treatment professionals may define these pillars in slightly different ways, they are often considered to be health, home, purpose, and community.

 Before returning back to your daily life after treatment, you’ll want to consider each one of these pillars.
 Each one of them contributes to your ability to avoid substance use in the future, heal, and create a wonderful new life for yourself.

 This pillar encapsulates both mental and physical health, which both go hand in hand.
 When you take care of your physical health, you’re more likely to make good decisions.
 You’ll also be more equipped to handle stress and say “no” to possible temptations that may lead to relapse.
 We all know that taking care of our health is important, but life is often busy.
 It’s easy to fall into unhealthy habits without even realizing it.
 This can quickly take a toll on our mental health.
 To make sure that your health is in optimal shape, prioritize the following:

 - Limit fried foods or those high in sugar

 - Make sure you’re eating well-balanced, nutritious meals

 - Stay hydrated by drinking plenty of water

 - Fit exercise into your daily routine (even if it is just a quick walk around the block)

 - Make sure you’re getting enough good quality sleep

 - Take a break from technology from time to time